IanAWatson/LillyMol-4.0-Bazel/docs/Duplicate/ring_extraction.md

 `A` refers to an aliphatic ring.
 So `CHEMBL_5a6a.smi` contains 5/6 fused aromatic ring systems.
 By convention, ring systems are named in increasing ring size, and aromatic before aliphatic.
-Take a look at structures included with the files to make sure you understand what this naming.
+Take a look at structures included with the files to make sure you understand this naming.

 ### ring_replacement
 The usage message for `ring_replacement` is,